sameckmeier/url-shortener-api/README.md

 - **Shortend Url Algorithm:** I wanted to avoid any collision-related issues with generating random, alphanumeric sequences, so I implemented an algorithm that starts with, a.
 Everytime this service creates an Url record, we increment the sequence, ie, a increments to b, A increments to B, and 0 increments to 1.
 Once we exhaust all combinations for the current sequence, we append a char to our sequence and reset it.
 This ensures a worst-case runtime of O(n) when generating a shortened url.
 - **Interactors:** I prefer to store all business logic in service objects since doing so decouples your business logic, models, and controllers from each other.
 - **Dotenv:** In adherence to security best practices, I typically wouldn't commit an env file with sensitive data, but since this env file doesn't contain any sensitive data and commiting it removes a step to setting up your local environment, I included it.
 Typically, I would use a service, such as S3, to store it and encrypt it at rest.
 This way, developers can pull down a development env file when setting up their local environment, and we could include downloading environment-specific env files as a part of our deployment strategy.
+- **Postgres/SQL:** I usually reach for postgres when selecting a RDMS.
+Postgres allows you to use uuids for primary keys, which is perfect for this service since I use them as client ids.
+Also, in order to ensure unique shortened urls and mitigate race conditions, I needed to pessimistically lock our single, ShortenedUrl record everytime a client creates an Url record.
+It's possible that this might create a bottleneck when creating Urls, since we lock this single ShortenedUrl record whenever a client creates an Url, but I don't anticipate that being an issue since I believe this is more of a read-heavy service, as opposed to a write-heavy one.